I think it is fair to say that any folks reading this will know what project planning is and how to build a project plan.

 What tends to happen is the project manager who shouts loudest or the CEO’s favorite project get the resources at the expense of other projects.

-How to create a resource plan
+How to create a resource plan?

 A resource plan identifies which resources are working on which projects and when.
 It is not a detailed plan – it is used to ensure resources are effectively balanced and allocated to projects and that the project managers understand which resources and teams they are working with.

 Here are the 6 key steps to build a resource plan.
+We use some screenshots from Kelloo to help explain the process.

-1. List the work required
+1. List out the work and projects you want to do

 In resource management, we call the required work the demand as it is the demand being made on your resources time.